OlenaOKushnir/Moon-installation/README.md

 $ ./minikube service moon-api --url
 ```

+Attention!
+Hostnames will be different every time you create moon or moon-api.

 ## Run your tests against moon service like you do with regular Selenium:
 `http://[YourIP]:[Your Moon hostname]/wd/hub`